MahmoudFawzyAOE2/Sutra_ShoppingWebsite_WebAutomation/Readme.md

 - [Authors](#authors)

 ## Description
 Sutra Web Automation Testing Project is a test automation framework tailored for testing core functionalities in this E-commerce website.
 It provides a structured approach to testing and validating various functionalities, ensuring reliability and efficiency in the testing process.
-This framework facilitates testing functionalities for searching, retrieving, and navigating through the web site pages using Selenium WebDriver.
+This framework facilitates testing functionalities for searching, retrieving, and navigating through the website pages using Selenium WebDriver.

 ## Tools and Technologies
 <a href="https://www.java.com/en/"><img src="https://cdn-icons-png.flaticon.com/512/226/226777.png" alt="c" width="60" height="60"/> </a>